kauroy1994/Top-down-induction-of-logical-decision-tree/README.md

 # Top-down-induction-of-logical-decision-tree
-TILDE tree implementation for classification
+TILDE tree implementation for classification and regression